The Vegan Society, which first created the term "vegan", defines veganism as :

 "Veganism is a philosophy and way of living which seeks to exclude-as far as is possible and practicable-all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."

-Whilst the above definition of veganism can be, and is, interpreted in different ways by different people, as it pertains to whether a product is vegan or not, there are set standards that the Vegan Society has set and we also use similar general standards, as do all major vegan certifying organisations around the world.
+Whilst the above definition of veganism can be, and is, interpreted in different ways by different people, as it pertains to whether a product is vegan or not, there are set standards that the Vegan Society, Vegan Australia and other vegan organisations have set and we also use similar general standards, as do all major vegan certifying organisations around the world.
+There is also an ISO standard (23662) that covers vegan labelling of food products.

 The Vegan Standards used by Fussy Vegan